Research Themes

 Volunteers

 If you are interested in volunteering to become a participant for a research study, please email Dr Neil Maxwell, who will make members of the EEL team who are carrying out research studies aware of your interest.
-Sometimes there are restrictions on who we can recruit (i.e. males or females, trained or untrained, young or elderly) that might not make it possible to be a participant in all research studies.
+Sometimes there are restrictions on who we can recruit (i.e. males or females, trained or untrained, young or elderly) that may not make it possible to be a participant in all research studies.
 The benefits of taking part in these research studies can be varied, from understanding how you respond to a specific environment, whether at rest or during exercise, to what advice might be helpful for you to cope better in that environment.
-There is the added element of what we do may be very interesting to you and of course the knowledge, by being a participant you can help further knowledge and how this is communicated to help others in the future.
+There is the added element of what we do may be very interesting to you and of course the knowledge, by being a participant you can help develop further knowledge and how this is communicated to help others in the future.